Adriwang/Adriwang/README.md

 # 🌲 Adrian Chajter

-**`Systems Engineer (Software Developer, Graphic Designer)`**
+**`Software Development (Software Engineering, Graphic Design, Audio Engineering)`**

 <div align="left">

-My main focus right now is Compilers and Tooling for **AshOS**, a complete/integrated graphical Operating System.
+My main focus right now is **Ash Engine**, a 3D Game Engine/Editor.

 I split my time between **Software Engineering**, **Graphic Design**, and **Audio Engineering**.

-**I choose not to develop for macOS or other Apple platforms due to their closed ecosystem control, restrictive App Store policies, and SDKs not being accesible on other platforms.**
+**I choose not to develop for macOS or other Apple platforms due to their closed ecosystem, restrictive App Store policies, and SDKs not being accesible on other platforms.**

 </div>